 8) Explore Rock Formation Caves At Lost River Gorge & Boulder Caves

 Glacier activity in this area moved huge boulders around forming talus rock caves to explore.
-We recommend The Flume at Franconia Notch State Park, but if your family loves this kind of exploring, then head over to Lost River Gorge.
+We recommend The Flume at Franconia Notch State Park, but if your family exploring natural attractions, then head over to Lost River Gorge.

 9) Go For A Waterfall Hike